 - Today: the garden remains a popular spot for reading, relaxing, lunching, birding and people-watching

-- Garden is wireless
+- Garden has wireless internet access

 Reading a Garden

 Maya Lin, Artist